A hunter realises all he knows and loves depends on a dragon he sought to kill & himself

 "Magic, of course, all dragons have magic abilities not all can become invisible or create fire, but all have magic abilities," stated the dragon.

 "You're a female aren't you?" he asked at least wanting to confirm what he had thought earlier.

-"Yes, of course, females are larger than males," the dragon said.
+"Yes, of course, females are larger than males."

-Who would've believed he would be on a mountainside talking to a dragon both had become quiet, and Leo was aware it was growing dark, had he been talking that long.
+Who would've believed, he would be on a mountainside talking to a dragon both became silent, and Leo was aware it was growing dark, had he been talking that long.
 He no longer felt afraid of the dragon though he didn't entirely trust it as yet.
 He also began to feel a strange feeling of oneness with the dragon while talking to it.

 "I'll have to stop calling her it.
-Damn, things are getting complicated," Leo considered wryly.
+Damn, things are getting complicated," Leo thought wryly.

 "My horse,” He remembered.
 "I've got to fetch my horse," he told the dragon looking back to where he had left the horse.